Seniors are at high risk for serious falls

 - In 2015, the total medical costs for falls was over $50 billion – and $12.5 billion of that was paid out of pocket

 5 ways to reduce senior fall risk

-- Make the home safer by decluttering, improving lighting, and making safety modifications
+- Make the home safer by decluttering key areas, improving lighting, and making safety updates

 - Encourage safe, regular exercise to build strength, balance, and flexibility